corrieb/bensdoings/ddc/README.md

 ```
 > docker run -v /swarm-test/vch1:/config bensdoings/vic-machine-create
 ```
 This will install a VCH to the vSphere cluster I've specified in ``/vch1/config.json``.
 Note that I've configured it to use certificate authentication, which is a requirement of this demo.
-Simply make sure ``tls-cname`` is configured in the JSON.
+Simply make sure ``tls-cname`` is correctly configured in the JSON.
+Note that the vic-machine-delete script does not delete the certificates and that the generated certificates folder is owned by root.
+You should delete the folder manually if you want them regenerated.

 Once the VCH has installed, I'm going to test it by following the output from vic-machine.
-Note that the install script has created a subdirectory with the same name as the VCH name in which it's placed the cerificates for accessing the Docker endpoint.
+Note that the vic-machine create script has created a subdirectory with the same name as the VCH name in which it placed the generated cerificates for accessing the Docker endpoint.

 ```
 > DOCKER_TLS_VERIFY=1 DOCKER_CERT_PATH=./vch1/dev-cert/ DOCKER_HOST=office2-sfo2-dhcp237.eng.vmware.com:2376 docker info